NETWAYS/gitlab-training/day1/03_Basics/05_Gitignore.md

 matching the pattern.

-If you want to ignore a file globally in your repository you can preceed the path with `**/` which means `any directory`.
+If you want to ignore a file globally in your repository you can preceed the path with `**/` which means `any directory`

 Example for ignoring a debug file anywhere in your repository:

     **/debug

-If you prefer to keep `.gitignore` files in specific directories and not a global file, this will also work.
+If you prefer to keep `.gitignore` files in specific directories and not a global file, this will also work

 ~~~ENDSECTION~~~